 My log didn't fruit, what happened?

-Many variables go are involved in mushrooms fruiting.
+Many variables are involved in mushrooms fruiting.
 Don’t give up!
-Try again, making sure the mycelium has run completely based on the date of inoculation, keep a close eye on the moisture content of the log, adjust your misting schedule and air exchange.
+Try again, making sure the mycelium has run completely based on the date of inoculation.
+Keep a close eye on the moisture content of the log, and adjust your misting schedule and air exchange.
 There can be lots of trial and error involved to find what works for your environment!

 Why did my mushroom log only have a handful of mushrooms on the first fruit?

-Low yield: At first, your log may produce only a few mushrooms, but as it fruits regularly, it will begin producing more and more.
+Low yield: At first, your log may produce only a few mushrooms.
+But as it fruits regularly, it will begin producing more.

 How much light does my mushroom log need?

 Mushrooms will not grow well in total darkness.
 They need day and night cycles and will benefit from increased indirect light during fruiting.
 Be sure to keep the log away from direct sunlight.

 Do I have to keep my log inside?

 As an alternative to following the indoor maintenance schedule, simply put your log outside in the shade, on or near the ground.
 Soak it occasionally and let nature fruit it for you!